 Spain is quite easy to travel around in, the rail network is for the most part well maintained and easy to use.
 RENFE operates a large network including connections between Madrid and most major cities.
 The network is fairly radial in topography so you might find buses better for short distances.
 Return fares offer you a 40% reduction on the return leg so it is wise to use them where possible.

-Accommodation is easy to find; in any of the major tourist hot-spots there are the traditional sky rise hotels and sprawling hotel compounds.
+Finding good but inexpensive accommodation is essential while backpacking Spain on a budget.
+Accommodation is easy to find; in any of the major tourist hot-spots, there are the traditional sky rise hotels and sprawling hotel compounds.
 However, these are almost always fairly expensive.
 A far better way to stay is in “Pensiones” which are broadly the equivalent of a bed and breakfast and are generally run by a local family that lives on the premises.

 The standard of Spanish healthcare is generally quite good, especially in the major tourist hot-spots.
 Carrying a valid EHIC card and taking out comprehensive travel insurance should guarantee you a good standard of treatment in local medical facilities.
 The tap water is considered drinkable and no special vaccinations are required when travelling to Spain.